Spring 2021 Commencement

 I've been vaccinated.
 Do I still need to wear a mask?

 Yes.
 All of those in attendance must wear a mask to attend the in-person commencement ceremonies.
+Because new CDC guidance calls for both vaccinated and unvaccinated individuals to continue to wear masks in crowded outdoor settings, masking will remain required at the in-person commencement ceremonies.

 What if I or my guests don't feel comfortable participating in an in-person commencement?